-For lunch, Liv and I went to The Crab Shack which was so good and it’s another restaurant that I would highly recommend!
+For lunch, Liv and I went to The Crab Shack which was so good, it’s another restaurant that I would highly recommend and must be one of the best crab restaurants in Jersey!
 The Crab Shack is a really relaxed restaurant, so relaxed that it appears to be in a house.
 It has a friendly feel to it and it’s the kind of place that I really associate Island life with.
 We were lucky enough to sit outside in the sun with a great view.

 To start I had the Crispy Battered Squid which didn’t disappoint and for my main course I had the Crab Taco because I couldn’t visit The Crab Shack and not have crab right?
 The taco’s were filled with avocado, tomato and chilli & red onion salad and they were delicious!
 Truffle Chips were also on the menu and seen as we loved them so much the night before we decided to have them again and they were just as nice as we remembered.
 When in Jersey.. eat Truffle everything right??

 Note that The Crab Shack is in two locations – Gorey and St Brelade so you no matter where you are you should be able to visit one of them!

 Jersey Airport is in the West of the Island and we were in the East so with a few hours left we drove down to St Helier, parked up and had a walk around.